Eomys/pyleecan-doc/Tests_Turorials/how.to.debug.with.pytest.md

 # Debugging with pytest

-Debugging allow us to print variable during the execution of the test.
-If the test is false and the reason why is not obvious, debugging is a solution to find where is the problem.
+Debugging allows us to print variables during the execution of the test.
+If the test fails and the reason why is not obvious, debugging is a solution to find where the problem is.

 To debug with pytest, we are using this line :
 ```py